 01/Dec Brighton & Hove Albion 2 (O'Sullivan, R.Howell) Bristol Rovers 8 (Bannister 3, Fearnley, Warboys 4) *"The Big Match" main game, Brian Moore comm.

-29/Dec Southampton 1 (Channon(pen)) Coventry City 1 (Craven) *included on "The Big Match"
+29/Dec Southampton 1 (Channon(pen)) Coventry City 1 (Craven) *included on "The Big Match", Gerry Williams commentary

-16/Feb Southampton 0 Wrexham 1 (Smallman) [FA Cup 5th Round] *The Times lists "The Big Match" for Southern, probably included on that.
+16/Feb Southampton 0 Wrexham 1 (Smallman) [FA Cup 5th Round] *included on "The Big Match"

 23/Feb Southampton 0 Manchester City 2 (Marsh, Law) *included on "The Big Match", LWT covered Gillingham 2 (Yeo, Wilks) Exeter City 1 (Bowker)